 Pitch to your team (10 min)

-Take turns and have each team member (or group) walk through their pitch, and add their sticky note for each blank.
+Take turns and have each team member (or group) deliver their pitch.

 Be careful not to get caught using team- or organisation-specific jargon or (horrors!) acronyms.

 Dig deeper to understand each area.
 Challenge each other and discuss the phrases that resonate the strongest.
 Then give everyone a marker and ask them to vote by placing a dot on their favorite sticky for each area.

 Don't just describe features and functionality.
 Make sure everyone understands the difference between features, market categories, and benefits so you can express your unique value proposition.

 Bring it all together (10 min)

 Tally up the votes and massage the pitch into a single statement using the top-voted stickies from each area.

 If you're struggling to reach consensus, go deeper.
 Ask each team member to consider:

 - What would happen if our product, project or feature didn't exist?
 What do we do that others don't?

 - What would we (the organisation) lose without this product, project or feature?